-Organising your financial and legal affairs allows you to have peace of mind that all issues can be dealt with in the way you have chosen.
-Another important issue to consider is that people with posterior cortical atrophy (PCA) often have difficulties with their signature which can cause difficulties when dealing with legal and financial matters.
+Organising your financial and legal affairs will allow you to have peace of mind that all issues can be dealt with in the way you have chosen.
 You may wish to consider the following issues:

 The LPA gives the person a choice of conferring broad or limited powers to the attorney to make decisions on their behalf, and a choice of who to appoint.
 For example, it is possible to appoint relatives to make welfare decisions, but a professional adviser for decisions relating to their property and affairs.

 A property and affairs LPA gives the attorney(s) the power to make decisions about financial and property matters, such as selling a house or managing a bank account.

 A personal welfare LPA gives the attorney(s) the power to make decisions about health and personal welfare, such as day-to-day care, medical treatment, or where the person should live.

 A personal welfare LPA only ever takes effect when the donor lacks capacity to make decisions.
 A property and affairs LPA can take effect as soon as it is registered, even while the donor still has capacity, unless the donor specifies otherwise.
 The donor can, of course, specify that the attorney may only start managing their financial affairs after they lose capacity, some time in the future.